alexch/codelikethis/public/lessons/javascript/cypress.md

   * checks each individual element that `cy.get` matched
   * succeeds if *any* contain the given text
   * fails if the given text is not found after 10 seconds
+  * returns a "chainer" for all matching elements, so you can do further assertions or refinements

 e.g.: